erutan/sierra-conditions/content/conditions/breaking.md

 # 2021 Specific Info

-## Conditions

-You can keep an eye on historical snow levels at ca.gov's [Snow Water Equivalents](https://cdec.water.ca.gov/snowapp/sweq.action) page, which gives you a good high level overview of where snow levels are at historically.
-Useful in the winter/spring to try and figure out when summer in the alpine will start.
-For more detailed sources, check out the [snow page of this site](../snow/).

 ## Permits & Access

 Yosemite's [Covid-19 page](https://www.nps.gov/yose/planyourvisit/covid19.htm) states they will still have a quota for day use similar to 2020 (but generall more permissive) and [backpacking permits are more convenient](https://www.nps.gov/yose/planyourvisit/covid19.htm#onthisPage-2).